 Successful dental practices, regardless of size, rely on specialized equipment that is essential to efficiently and comfortably tend to their patients’ oral health.
 Of this equipment, dental air compressors are one of the most important components, effectively constituting the heart of the clinic along with the dental vacuum pump.
-In this guide, you will learn how dental compressors work, what are the key considerations when looking at dental office compressors, and how DENTALEZ’s line of Aeras Ramvac compressors compares with other dental air compressors for sale.
+In this guide, you will learn how dental compressors work, what are the key considerations when looking at dental office compressors, and how DENTALEZ’s line of Ramvac compressors with Aeras Intel compares with other dental air compressors for sale.

 Why is a Dental Air Compressor Important?